What is toothpaste made of?

 Xylitol-free toothpaste brands

-Xylitol is everywhere because it is thought to prevent tooth decay.
+Xylitol is everywhere because evidence shows it is good to help prevent tooth decay.
 There are currently very few pastes on the market that don’t contain xylitol.

 Many tests have shown it works wonders for teeth, but it could be toxic in large doses if swallowed.
 If you would like to make a paste with minimal ingredients, see our recommended DIY toothpastes below.